A 3-day itinerary in Woomargama National Park

 - A 1-hour drive (79km) from Albury

 Provisioning for your weekend away has never felt so fresh.
-Rise early and call into the Albury Wodonga Farmers Market to pick up a loaf of baked sourdough and a bunch of ingredients to cook beside your roaring campfire tonight.
+Rise early and call into theto pick up a loaf of baked sourdough and a bunch of ingredients to cook beside your roaring campfire tonight.
 This is a great way to tap into the fabric of this vibrant border community and meet some of the region’s friendly locals as they showcase their hard-grown work (don’t miss one of Six Spicy Spoons’ mouth-watering curry pastes or zucchini relish from Homemade by Annie).

 Once you've stocked up for your mountain escape, wind through the bush for an hour until you arrive at Woomargama National Park.
 As the scenery becomes increasingly greener, you’ll get a visceral sense of how far removed from the big smoke you are.
 This is the largest protected chunk of forest west of the Great Dividing Range, and has been cared for by the Wiradjuri people for millennia.